MrBruz/DataAnalytics-Assignment1/README.md

 ![alt text](image-5.png)

+9. Remove all crashes during & before WW2 as it pollutes the dataset.

-9. Open up R Studio and create our first graph using the following code.
+10. Open up R Studio and create our first graph using the following code.

 ```
 library(ggplot2)